huangsam/huangsam/README.md

 In my spare time:

-- :computer: I'm working on open-source projects
+- :computer: I work on open-source projects
 - :camera: I shoot photos for family and friends
 - :drum: I play the drums for fun